-Location: OneStonegrove, 5 Hayling Way
+Location: OneStonegrove, 5 Hayling Way, Edgware HA8 8BN

 Remuneration: The Trustee role is a voluntary position.
 Out of pocket expenses will be covered.

 Hours: Our Trustee meetings are quarterly.
-Most Trustees also attend a subgroup of the board, and these also meet quarterly.
+Most Trustees also attend a subgroup of the board, which also meet quarterly.
 You will need to invest enough time to understand the charity and our activities and read and comment on meeting papers.
 There are various other ways to get involved as a Trustee between meetings.

 Length of commitment: The term of office for a Trustee is initially three years.
 After that you can, if you choose, stand for a further three years, so six years in total.
 We now allow a third and final term in exceptional circumstances, which happened with two Trustees in 2020.